AWS Credentials from AWS Config or Crendential file

 aws_access_key_id = Bob_access_key_ID

-AWS Config file is usually stored in %USERPROFILE%\.aws\config and has the following format:
+aws_secret_access_key = Bob_secret_access_key You may specify the profile name when configuring mapped drive credentials.
+AWS Config File AWS Config file is usually stored in %USERPROFILE%\.aws\config and has the following format:

 [default]